ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-oauth-selective-disclosure-jwt-19/ballot-or13.md

 *  Encoding considerations: binary; application/sd-jwt+json values
    are represented as a JSON object as described in Section 3.2 of [RFC7515].
 ```

+### Requirement for typ in Key Binding JWT

+This was almost a discuss, as it relates to understanding the structure of mandatory claims and header parameters in KB-JWT.

+Due to the nature of typ in Key Binding JWT, there does not appear to be a way to signal that specific audience values are expected for a profile, or that other specific header parameters are REQUIRED.

+For example, it would not be possible to signal that a key binding token was expected to use x5c, x5t, or x5u, because kb+jwt is mandatory.

+Consider adjusting the typ parameter to MUST be kbt+jwt, when the extensibility model of JWT is not needed.

+I like the idea of knowing that "kb+jwt" will not contain additional header parameters or validity claims, but I'm not sure that it's reasonable to prevent profiles from reusing it.

+TLDR: mandating a specific value for typ in KB-JWT seems against the explicit typing guidance for JWTs.

 ### 9.9.
 Forwarding Credentials